MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-setup.md

 ## Licensing
 If Answers is enabled in the Viva Engage admin center, users assigned the Viva Engage Knowledge service plan can use the full Answers experience in the Viva Engage Teams app, including rewards and recognition.
 The Viva Engage Knowledge service plan is available as part of the *Microsoft Viva Suite or Viva Topics SKUs.*

-Users who haven't been assigned the Viva Engage Knowledge service plan will receive notifications to questions or answers they've been mentioned in and can visit those threads but won't be able to navigate to the rest of the Answers experience.
+Users who aren't assigned the Viva Engage Knowledge service plan will receive notifications to questions or answers they've been mentioned in and can visit those threads but won't be able to navigate to the rest of the Answers experience.

 > [!NOTE]
 > As a prerequisite, the tenant must have Yammer enabled and the user must have access to Yammer services.